ComparativeGenomicsToolkit/cactus/README.md

 Cactus uses substantial resources.
 For primate-sized genomes (3 gigabases each), you should expect Cactus to use approximately 120 CPU-days of compute per genome, with about 120 GB of RAM used at peak.
 The requirements scale roughly quadratically, so aligning two 1-megabase bacterial genomes takes only 1.5 CPU-hours and 14 GB RAM.

-Note that to run even the very small evolverMammals example, you will need 2 CPUs and 12 GB RAM.
+Note that to run even the very small evolverMammals example, you may need up to 12 GB RAM.
 The actual resource requirements are much less, but the individual jobs have resource estimates based on much larger alignments, so the jobs will refuse to run unless there are enough resources to meet their estimates.

 IMPORTANT:  It is highly recommend that one **not** run Cactus using the Toil Grid Engine-like batch systems (GridEngine, HTCondor, LSF, SLURM, or Torque).
 Cactus creates a very large number of small jobs, which can overwhelm these systems.
-There is a work-around described [here](#running-the-step-by-step-workflow-direclty-in-toil) for clusters with large compute nodes available.
+There is a work-around described [here](#running-the-step-by-step-workflow-direclty-in-toil) for clusters with large compute nodes available.  **Update**:  Cactus version >= 2.0 with GPU enabled will spawn far fewer jobs which, in theory, should make this less of an issue.

 NEW:  Cactus can now align individuals from the same species without a tree using the [Cactus Pangenome Pipeline](doc/pangenome.md).